International donors conference in Warsaw raises $6.5 billion for Ukraine-Polish PM | Law-Order

 International donors conference in Warsaw raises $6.5 billion for Ukraine-Polish PM

+An international donors conference in Warsaw on Thursday collecting funds for Ukraine raised around $6.5 billion, Poland's Prime Minister Mateusz Morawiecki said.
+The conference, aimed at helping Ukraine deal with the economic and humanitarian fallout of Russia's invasion, was hosted by Poland and Sweden, in cooperation with the Presidents of the European Commission and the European Council.

-An international donors conference in Warsaw collecting funds for Ukraine hosted on Thursday raised 6.5 billion dollars to help the war-torn country, Poland's Prime Minister Mateusz Morawiecki said.
+An international donors conference in Warsaw on Thursday collecting funds for Ukraine raised around $6.5 billion, Poland's Prime Minister Mateusz Morawiecki said.

-Countries such as Finland, the Czech Republic, Croatia, and others pledged millions of euros to support humanitarian and military efforts in Ukraine as part of the conference hosted by Poland and Sweden.
+The conference, aimed at helping Ukraine deal with the economic and humanitarian fallout of Russia's invasion, was hosted by Poland and Sweden, in cooperation with the Presidents of the European Commission and the European Council.
+During a news conference at the end of the event, Morawiecki gave higher estimate, saying more than 7 billion euros had been raised.
+A Polish foreign ministry spokesperson did not immediately respond to a request for clarification from Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)